YottaDB/YDBDoc/ProgGuide/isv.rst

 $ZPATN[UMERIC] is a read-only intrinsic special variable that determines how YottaDB interprets the patcode "N" used in the pattern match operator.

 With $ZPATNUMERIC="UTF-8", the patcode "N" matches any numeric character as defined by UTF-8 encoding.
 With $ZPATNUMERIC="M", YottaDB restricts the patcode "N" to match only ASCII digits 0-9 (that is, ASCII 48-57).
-When a process starts in UTF-8 mode, intrinsic special variable $ZPATNUMERIC takes its value from the environment variable gtm_patnumeric.
-YottaDB initializes the intrinsic special variable $ZPATNUMERIC to "UTF-8" if the environment variable gtm_patnumeric is defined to "UTF-8".
-If the environment variable gtm_patnumeric is not defined or set to a value other than "UTF-8", YottaDB initializes $ZPATNUMERIC to "M".
+When a process starts in UTF-8 mode, intrinsic special variable $ZPATNUMERIC takes its value from the environment variable ydb_patnumeric.
+YottaDB initializes the intrinsic special variable $ZPATNUMERIC to "UTF-8" if the environment variable ydb_patnumeric is defined to "UTF-8".
+If the environment variable ydb_patnumeric is not defined or set to a value other than "UTF-8", YottaDB initializes $ZPATNUMERIC to "M".

-YottaDB populates $ZPATNUMERIC at process initialization from the environment variable gtm_patnumeric and does not allow the process to change the value.
+YottaDB populates $ZPATNUMERIC at process initialization from the environment variable ydb_patnumeric and does not allow the process to change the value.

 .. note::
    YottaDB performs operations on literals at compile time and the pattern codes settings may have an impact on such operations.
 Therefore, always compile with the same pattern code settings as those used at runtime.